pershmaj/knn_naive/README.md

 # Dmitrii Averin

-# Project for Softcomputing course
+# Project for Softcomputing course in TBU

 # Realization of Naive Bayes and k-nn algorithms